ABOUT GEORGE ANN GILLESPIE

 Though some of George Ann's paintings are executed in a sketchy, loose style, most of her paintings are highly detailed with a focus on creating three-dimensional images that draw the viewers into the scene.

-George Ann has a passion for travel, and since leaving New York City in 1990, she has broadened the subjects of her compositioins to include the many places she has spent time capturing the vibrant color and motion of cities as well as the rich hues of towns, harbors and landscapes.
+George Ann has a passion for travel, and since leaving New York City in 1990, she has broadened the subjects of her compositions to include the many places she has spent time capturing the vibrant color and motion of cities as well as the rich hues of towns, harbors, and landscapes.

-George Ann continues to exhibit nationally and her work is in numerous private and corporate collections.
-She currently divides her time between Burlington, Vermont, residing in St. Augustine, Florida, as well as Black Mountain, North Carolina.
+George Ann continues to exhibit nationally, and her work is in numerous private and corporate collections.
+She currently divides her time between St. Augustine, Florida, as well as Black Mountain, North Carolina.